PoisotLab/ms_betadiversity_response/maintext.md

 | ------------ | ----- | -------------------- | -------------------- |
 | $\beta_{os}$ | $E_c$ | $E_{sn}$             | $E_{sm}$             |
 | $\beta_{wn}$ | $E_c$ | $E_{sn} \cup E_{un}$ | $E_{sm} \cup E_{um}$ |

+These decompositions are used to perform the calculations of $\beta$-diversity in the `EcologicalNetworks.jl` package [@Banville2021ManJl] for Julia, which I use for the following numerical experiments.

 ## Quantifying the importance of species turnover